watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Capital Cost Calculations
 +++++++++++++++++++++++++

-Capital costs are contributing to the majority of material costs for the anode cathode and membrane.
+Capital costs contribute to the majority of material costs for the anode cathode and membrane.
 Each material cost is calculated individually then summed (O’Brien, 2005).

     .. math::